 JoAnn has a PhD in English.
 She led the technical writing program at the Colorado School of Mines and founded the MSTC program at the University of Colorado-Denver.
 She then devoted her energy full time to building Comtech Services, an information development consultancy, and founding the Center for Information-Development Management (CIDM).
 Many University of Minnesota students have used her many books in their courses, including the original Managing Your Documentation Projects.
 She led Comtech for 40 years, retiring in 2017 with the sale of the company.
 She is now engaged in writing information-development standards for the International Standard Organization (ISO) and working on environmental projects for Evergreen Audubon and Conservation Colorado.
 She is also a volunteer editor for Cornell Lab of Ornitholgy’s Birds of the World.
 Read more about JoAnn Hackos.

 A native of Japan, Aki Ito is an experienced localization professional who has worked in the industry since 1996 in sales, operation management, and consulting.
 Aki has served as a member and chair of the board of directors of the Globalization and Localization Association (GALA).
 He served as the team interpreter for the Colorado Rockies in 2000.
 He currently serves on the editorial board for MultiLingual magazine and on the advisory board for EDUinLOC, a global platform to enable communication between academics and the localization industry.
 Prior to his involvement in the localization industry, Aki was an account executive at Dell in the United States and Japan, selling personal computers and networking solutions to multinational companies for their worldwide implementations.
 Aki has an MBA in international marketing and a BA in international relations.

 Jacqui graduated from the University of Minnesota in 2017 with a BS in technical writing & communication.
 During her time at the U, she studied abroad at the University of Limerick, Ireland, and wrote a senior thesis on web accessibility in higher education.
-Jacqui currently works as a technical writer for a Minneapolis-based company, Graco Inc. At Graco, Jacqui is fleshing out process documentation and working to integrate usability and user-centered design into the product design process.
+After graduation, Jacqui worked as a technical writer before transitioning into the field of user experience (UX).
+As a UX design researcher at U.S. Bank, Jacqui conducts research on how digital financial products can support customers' larger life goals.